 - Packet loss percentage: The tool should be able to report the percentage of lost packets.
 To achieve this each packet should contain a header with an appropriate counter.
 The server uses this counter to extract the packet loss.
-Special attention should be given in edge cases such as the change for packets to be lost at the end of the transmission.
+Special attention should be given in edge cases such as the chance for packets to be lost at the end of the transmission.
 To overcome this problem, the client can send among with the termination signal and the counter of the last packet sent. - Average jitter: Jitter is the difference between the inter-arrival times of consecutive packets. - Standard deviation of jitter: Except the average, the tool should be able to specify the standard deviation of the jitter during the experiment. - One way delay: In this type of measurement the tool exchange data in a different way.
 The most common technique to measure the one way delay is the RTT/2.
 We discussed in the class why this measurement is not so accurate.
 Extra bonus points will be given to teams that will try to estimate more accurately the one way delay using their tool.
+Remember, you have to report your approach in order to get the grade.